vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/others.md

 ## GFM

-If your docs both serve on documentation site and directly on GitHub, we provide a `gfm` option to align your Markdown behavior with GitHub.
+If your docs both serve on documentation site and directly on GitHub, we provide a `gfm` option in `themeConfig.plugins.mdEnhance` to align your Markdown behavior with GitHub.

 ::: note